-Dr Chris Wallace is a Visiting Fellow at The Australian National University School of History.
+Dr Chris Wallace is an Associate Professor at the University of Canberra.
 Entering the history profession after a first career as an economic and political journalist in the Canberra Press Gallery, her work focuses on political, international and global history with special reference to leadership.
-Her book historicising the 2019 Australian federal election, How To Win An Election, is expected in November of 2020.

 A first career as an economic and political journalist in the Canberra Press Gallery has contributed to Wallace’s success.